BioPeterson/ONT-DART/README.md

      ```

 2. **Run the Web Application**:
    - Use the following command to run the web application.
-Replace `local_folder` with the directory path on your machine for app data, and `local_port` with the port you want to use for the web service:
+Replace `local_folder` with the desired directory path on your machine for app data, and `local_port` with the port you want to use for the web service:
      ```bash
      docker run -v /path/to/local_folder:/app/DATA -p local_port:5000 ont-dart
      ```